datalad-handbook/book/docs/usecases/external_collaboration.rst

 An external collaborator would like to perform an analysis on a dataset that can't be shared outside of the lab.
 With DataLad, the collaboration can succeed:

 #.
-A mock dataset with the same structure (organization, file names, potentially mock-content) but without (access to) the actual problematic data is shared or made publicly available instead of the original dataset.
+A mock dataset with the same structure (organization, file names, potentially mock-content) but without (access to) the actual sensitive data is shared or made publicly available instead of the original dataset.
 #.
 This mock dataset can assist others to develop their code, without disclosing personal information.
 #.
 External collaborators create a new dataset for their analysis code, with the mock dataset as a subdataset.
 #.
 The collaborator submits their dataset back to the lab that has all of the data.
 After code review, the code is executed on the actual data, its results are captured in the submitted dataset, and only results are pushed back to the external collaborators.